kwonus/Magnanimity/README.md

 - no hand-holding
 - restricted to interoperability with localhost only

-Specification coming soon.
-In the meantime, consider this mostly a cross-language multi-platform semaphore library.
+At the mile-high-level, this is a cross-language multi-platform semaphore library.
 1) Requests are serialized to disk using message-pack, protobuf, json, or any mechanism you choose.
 2) Replies are serialized to disk using message-pack, protobuf, json, or any mechanism you choose.